natureFrameworkManager/ti2-minirechner-web/README.md

 This a emulator for the micro computers 2i and 2a used in the computer science hardware course at Leipzig University.
 The emulator completly runs in a webbrowser, so no additional programms are needed.

 ## Usage
-Open the file `html.html` in a webbrowser of your choose.
+Open the file `gui.html` in a webbrowser of your choice.
+The file `html.html` was just for the initial programming of the diffrent architectures and now only used to trace the diagramms to a SVG format.

+## Contributions
+Any contributions of any kind are highly encouraged.
+I may change the formatting after a pull request but otherwise there is not much to follow at this point.

 ## Feature ideas
 - [x] Running 2i micro computer
-- [ ] Running 2a micro computer
+- [x] Running 2a micro computer
-- [ ] Complete interface for all buttons
+- [x] Complete interface for all buttons
+- [ ] Fully labeled interface 2i
+- [ ] Fully labeled interface 2a
+- [ ] Interface optimized for large and mobile screens
+- [ ] Interface full functionality
 - [ ] Working UART
 - [ ] Working extension board
 - [ ] Working control board
+- [ ] Restructure file tree
+- [ ] Split 2i and 2a into seperate GUIs and have working switch between the two GUIs
 - [ ] Debug view with numbers in HEX/Dec instead of binary LEDs

 ## License